Office of Elementary and Secondary Education, Department of Education.

 Contingent upon the availability of funds and the quality of applications, we may make additional awards in subsequent years from the list of unfunded applications from this competition.

 Estimated Range of Awards: $180,000-$425,000.

 Maximum Award: We will not make an award exceeding $425,000 for a single budget period of 12 months.
 Under 34 CFR 75.104(b) the Secretary may reject without consideration or evaluation any application that proposes a project funding level that exceeds the stated maximum award amount.

 Minimum Award: The Department will not make an award for less than the amount of $180,000 for a single budget period of 12 months.
 Under section 418A of the HEA, the Secretary is prohibited from making an award for less than the stated award amount.
 Therefore, we will reject any application that proposes a CAMP award that is less than the stated minimum award amount.

 The Department is not bound by any estimates in this notice.

 Project Period: Up to 60 months (five 12-month budget periods).
 Except under extraordinary circumstances, the Secretary shall award grants for a five-year period.
 Applicants under this competition are required to provide detailed budget information for each year of the proposed project and for the total grant, and we may reject any application that does not do so as reflected on the applicant's ED 524 form, Table A, submitted as a part of the application.

 III.
 Eligibility Information

-3. Other: Projects funded under this competition must budget for a two-day Office of Migrant Education annual meeting for CAMP directors in the Washington, DC area during each year of the project period.
+4. Other: Projects funded under this competition must budget for a three-day Office of Migrant Education annual meeting for CAMP Directors in the Washington, DC area during each year of the project period.